SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Discussion

-A direct next step is the application to observation data, where this approach has great potential to provide a full 3D tomographic reconstruction of a CME and its dynamic evolution.
-However, the results presented in this study are based on idealized synthetic observations.
-With the application to observations, additional effects like variable field-of-views, scattered light, solar energetic particles, and background stars need to be considered.
-We argue that our SuNeRF-CME approach provides an appropriate framework to account for these challenges, where noisy data can be seamlessly integrated with physical constraints.
-Our approach further provides the great opportunity to be extended to the full set of MHD equations and an inner boundary condition, which would directly provide heliospheric simulations informed by coronagraphic observations.
+A direct next step is the application to observation data, where this approach has potential to provide a 3D tomographic reconstruction of a CME and its dynamic evolution.
+The results presented in this study are based on synthetic observations and a basic noise assessment.
+Applying the method to real data will require accounting for additional effects such as variable fields of view, scattered light, solar energetic particles, and background stars.
+The SuNeRF-CME framework is well suited to incorporate these challenges, as noisy inputs can be combined naturally with physical constraints during reconstruction \citep{karniadakis2021physicsml}.
+The approach also offers the possibility of extending the model to include the full set of MHD equations and an inner boundary condition, enabling heliospheric simulations that are directly informed by coronagraphic observations.